dylan-foundry/dylanfoundry.org/content/2013-01-binding-nanomsg-with-melange.rst

 I have recently written bindings for it for use with Dylan which are available as `nanomsg-dylan`_.

+In Dylan, we have a couple of options when writing bindings.
+We have a low level ``direct-c-ffi`` and a higher level `C-FFI`_.
+Using the lower level interface is fairly tedious and verbose while using C-FFI is fairly convenient.
+But writing a binding using either involves a lot of work and hand-translation of the C APIs into the right Dylan definitions.

+This is where the `melange`_ tool is very useful.
+Melange can parse C headers and automatically generate the `C-FFI`_ bindings.
+While doing this code generation, it also handles details like automatically translations the C names into the correct Dylan names following the Dylan conventions.

 Using Melange
 =============

-I decided to use `melange`_ when writing the nanomsg bindings.
-This simplifies some of the process through automation.
-I don't have to manually determine the values for constants or some of the other tedious tasks involved in writing a binding.

-Melange will also automatically handle translating names into the Dylan names according to convention.

 Melange generates a Dylan file which contains `C-FFI`_ bindings.
 This file will need to be compiled by the ``dylan-compiler``.